Why Was the Sun Worshipped in All Ancient Cultures?

 Adlaw Sun deity |

 In Bicolano ancient, Gugurang is often considered the supreme deity, a god associated with light, goodness, and protection.
-But in Bicolano mythology it is Adlaw.
+But the sun deity in Bicolano mythology it is Adlaw.

 In Bicolano mythology, Adlaw (or Adlao) is the god of the sun.
 He plays a crucial role as the source of light, warmth, and life for the people.
 Adlaw is often depicted as a powerful force that brings order to the world, controlling the cycles of day and night and ensuring the survival of the natural world.